- Applying to study

 Can I still study while appealing exclusion?

 If you have been excluded and are lodging an appeal, you may request to provisionally enrol in one or more units until your appeal is resolved.
-To do this, you will need to complete the Request for Provisional Enrolment (audit units while appealing exclusion) [89Kb PDF] (opens in a new window) form.
-You must get approval from the relevant Director of Academic Program by having them sign the form in the Director of Program column.
+To do this, you will need to complete the WesternNow - Provisional Enrolment Form.
+The form will then be reviewed for approval by the relevant Director of Academic Programs (DAP).

 If your request is approved, the Enrolments Unit will arrange for you to be provisionally enrolled until your appeal is resolved.
 If your appeal is successful before the census date, your provisional units will be transferred to your course.
 If your appeal is unsuccessful, you will be discontinued from your provisional units and the terms of your exclusion from the University will apply.